How the hybrid model combines the best of Scrum and Kanban methods

-In Scrumban, the traditional Kanban board divided into three columns (To do, Work in progress, and Done) is used.
-The Work in progress column can be divided into more sections with new columns indicating the particular stage a task goes through.
-In this case, everybody knows the current situation and tasks are completed as soon as possible.
+In Scrumban, the traditional Kanban board is divided into three columns: To do, Work in progress, and Done.
+The Work in progress column can be further split into more sections with new columns indicating the particular stage a task goes through.
+In this case, everybody knows the current situation, and tasks are completed as soon as possible.
 New tasks are put on the board without assigning them to a particular team member.
 For this reason, team members are able to choose which task they would like to work with.

 2. Backlog limits